LaToya Sanders

-LaToya Antoinette Pringle (born September 11, 1986), a.k.a.
-LaToya Antoinette Sanders or Lara Sanders, is a former American-Turkish professional basketball player and currently she is an assistant coach for the Washington Mystics of the Women's National Basketball Association (WNBA)..
-Sanders played college basketball at the University of North Carolina before getting drafted by the Phoenix Mercury in the 2008 WNBA Draft.
-Currently, she also plays for Kayseri Kaski S.K. in Turkey.
+LaToya Antoinette Sanders (née Pringle; born September 11, 1986), also known as Lara Sanders in Turkey, is an American-Turkish professional basketball coach and former player.
+She currently serves as an assistant coach for the Atlanta Dream of the Women's National Basketball Association (WNBA).
+Sanders played college basketball at the University of North Carolina before getting drafted by the Phoenix Mercury in the 2008 WNBA draft.
+Sanders played for seven seasons in the WNBA with the Mercury, Minnesota Lynx, Los Angeles Sparks, and Washington Mystics.
+In 2019, her final season in the league, she won the championship with the Mystics.
+Sanders also played overseas in Israel, Turkey, Russia, and Italy.
+In 2012, she received Turkish citizenship and represented the Turkey women's national basketball team, including an appearance at the 2016 Summer Olympics.

+After her playing career, Sanders became an assistant coach, and later associate head coach, for the Mystics.
+In 2025, she was hired as assistant coach for the Atlanta Dream.

 Personal life

 Sanders was born in Nuremberg, Germany, where her parents were stationed in the Army.
 The family later moved to Fayetteville, North Carolina.
 She is the daughter of Reece and Sharon Pringle and has a younger sister named Shanice.
 Sanders is married to former UNC men's basketball player Byron Sanders.

 High school

 LaToya attended Seventy-First High School in Fayetteville, North Carolina.
 Sanders was named North Carolina's Miss Basketball for Class 4-A in her junior and senior years.
 She also was named first-team all-state both years.
 Sanders led Seventy-First to state titles in 2003 and 2004, winning tournament MVP honors on both occasions.
 As a senior, she totalled 25 points, 18 rebounds and seven blocks in the title game.
 Sanders set a state championship record with 28 rebounds in the 2003 title game.
 She also averaged 21.5 points, 14.2 rebounds and nine blocks in her senior season.